View on GitHub

 display_pr_author = false

-# Local repository auto-pull setting (global flag specifically for local repo watcher)
+# Local repository auto-pull setting (global flag dedicated to local repository watcher)

 # Default (false): Detects and displays pullable repositories only (Dry-run)

-# If set to true: Automatically git pull pullable repositories
+# Set to true: Automatically performs `git pull` on pullable repositories

 # Scans repositories in the parent directory every 5 minutes (executes git fetch)

-# Note: This behavior is independent of PR actions, so this flag is specified at the top level only.
+# * This behavior is independent of PR actions, so this flag is specified at the top-level only.

 auto_git_pull = false

-# Base directory for local repository scanning (defaults to parent of current directory if omitted)
+# Target directory for local repository scanning (defaults to parent of current directory if omitted)

 # local_repo_watcher_base_dir = ".."